Korea-Vietnam Mine Action Project

 - The final round of the contest “Join hands in explosive ordnance risk education” for primary schools in Binh Dinh to improve their EO knowledge and skills

-- Rapid assessment of COVID-19 Impact on PwDs/UXO survivors and handover of essential goods to UXO survivors in Quang Binh and Binh Dinh.
+- and handover of essential goods to UXO survivors in Quang Binh and Binh Dinh.

 - Trainings for local social workers in QB & BD on updated polices relating to PwDs/UXO survivors & skills on case management and community-based rehabilitation were organized.

-- 1,034 UXO survivors received health screening for prosthetic devices and rehabilitation.
-170 UXO survivors received prosthetics and rehabilitation services.
+- received health screening for prosthetic devices and rehabilitation. received prosthetics and rehabilitation services.

 - Review and planning meeting of JPMU and local partners of Quang Binh and Binh Dinh were held to strengthen project implementation activities.